Merino Tech vs Smartwool: A Few Important Notes

 Differences in product line-ups

 MT sticks to only a few options for men and women – long sleeves, T-shirts, polo shirts (men), and bottoms.
-From the accessories, they only have classic hiking socks and neck warmers like this one.
+From the accessories, they only have classic hiking socks and basic neck warmers.

 As a veteran in the niche, Smartwool has everything from base layers to heavy layers; from crews to fleeces/zip hoodies; from beanies to gloves or balaclavas.